Fidelis-Farm-Technologies/galileo_toolkit/README.md

 ## GeoLite2 Countring tagging
 To enable Country tagging, download **GeoLite2-Country.mmdb** from [MaxMind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
 Then, map the file in the volume section of docker-compose.yml to: /var/galileo/maxmind/GeoLite2-Country.mmdb.
 For example, see the [docke-compose file](./docker-compose.yml) in this repository.

-## Galileo Dashboard
+## Galileo Dashboard Examples
+Galileo Dashboard is a [customized Grafana-based docker image](https://hub.docker.com/repository/docker/fidelismachine/galileo_dashboard/general) for visualizing, exploring, and analyzing network traffic.
+Below are two examples of available dashboards:

 ![Galileo Dashboard](galileo-dashboard2.png)
-This project includes a [customized Grafana-based docker image](https://hub.docker.com/repository/docker/fidelismachine/galileo_app/general) (aka galileo_dashboard) for visualizing and analyzing flow-based network traffic.
-Please note, the dashboard are currently under development.

 ![Galileo Dashboard](galileo-dashboard3.png)

-See the galileo_app section in docker-compose.yml file included in this project for details, then refer to the [QuestDB - Grafana tutorial](https://questdb.io/blog/time-series-monitoring-dashboard-grafana-questdb/) to learn how to interact and build custom dashboard.
+To add your own custom dashaboard panels, refer to the [QuestDB - Grafana tutorial](https://questdb.io/blog/time-series-monitoring-dashboard-grafana-questdb/) to learn how to interact and query the data using the [QuestDB Grafana plugin](https://grafana.com/grafana/plugins/questdb-questdb-datasource/).

-Note: the default login is:<br>
+Note: the default QuestDb login is:<br>

 &emsp;username: admin<br>
 &emsp;password: admin<br>

-### Galileo Application TLS
+### Galileo Proxy TLS
-galileo App includes an automatically generated self-signed certificate for TLS.
+Galileo Proxy includes an automatically generated self-signed certificate for TLS.
 To use a certificate signed by a Certificate Authority (CA), map the certificate files in docker-compose.yml.
-For example, see the galileo_nginx section in docker-compose.yml:
+For example, see the galileo_proxy section in docker-compose.yml:
 ```
   ...
   galileo_proxy: